 As previously noted, the subject land is designated 'Settlement Area' according to the County of Middlesex and 'Residential' in the Middlesex Centre Official Plan.
-The lot is zoned 'Urban Residential First Density - Exception (UR1-3) Zone' by Middlesex Centre's Comprehensive Zoning By-law.
-The applicant noted that the proposed increase in size is based on the request to increase the existing storage for recreational vehicles.
+The lot is zoned 'Urban Residential First Density - Exception (UR1-38) Zone' by Middlesex Centre's Comprehensive Zoning By-law.
+The applicant noted that the proposed increase in size is based on the request to include a covered outdoor seating area.